Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You can speak telepathically to any creature you can see within 60 feet of you.
 Your telepathic utterances are in a language you know, and the creature understands you only if it knows that language.
 Your communication doesn't give the creature the ability to respond to you telepathically.

 **Telepathic Uttrance**
-You can cast the Detect Thoughts spell, requiring no spell slot or components, and you must finish a Long Rest before you can cast it this way again.
+You can cast the Detect Thoughts spell, requiring no spell slot or components, and you must finish a **:rest-long: Long Rest** before you can cast it this way again.
 You can also cast it using spell slots you have of the appropriate level.
 Your spellcasting ability for the spell is the ability increased by this feat.

 ---